 The social and behavioral sciences provide instruction in the key themes, principles and terminology of a social and behavioral science discipline of your choice.
 These courses focus on the history, underlying theory and/or methodologies used in that discipline.
 You will learn to identify, describe and explain social institutions, structures and processes.
 These courses emphasize the effective application of accepted problem-solving techniques.
-Students will apply formal and informal qualitative and/or quantitative analysis to examine the processes and means by which individuals make personal and group decisions, as well as the evaluation of opinions and outcomes.
-Students will assess and analyze ethical perspectives in individual and societal decisions.
+In general, students will apply formal and informal qualitative and/or quantitative analysis to examine the processes and means by which individuals make personal and group decisions, as well as the evaluation of opinions and outcomes.